konvera/gramine-ratls-golang/README.md

 # Gramine-RATLS-Wrapper

 Gramine-RATLS-Wrapper is a Go wrapper on top of the [Gramine](https://github.com/gramineproject/gramine) [Remote Attestation TLS](https://github.com/gramineproject/gramine/tree/master/tools/sgx/ra-tls) (RATLS) library.
-Forwards the certificate and SGX quote to the DCAP verification service.
+This wrapper provides functionality for creation of certificate and key used for Remote Attestation and Verification of the quote sent using the certificate by forwarding it to the RA verification service.
 It also verifies SGX specific measurement variables that are used to verify the identity of the enclave, namely:

 1. `MRENCLAVE`: 32 byte hex string that verifes attesting enclave.
 2. `MRSIGNER`: 32 byte hex string that verifies the key used to sign the enclave.